 Vaiva Grainytė (b.
-1984) is a writer, playwright, and poet.
+1984, based in Lithuania and Canada) is a writer, playwright, and poet.
 Her creative practice tends to cross the confines of desk work and be manifested in interdisciplinary practices: radio plays, site specific/dance performances, and musicals.
 Her solo works – the book of essays Beijing Diaries (2012) and the poetry collection Gorilla’s Archives (2019) were nominated for the Book of the Year awards and included in the top twelve listings of the most creative books in Lithuania.
 In her writing, documentary and social issues are exhibited in a poetic and paradoxical manner.

 Lina Lapelytė (b.1984, based in Vilnius and London) is an artist, composer and performer.
 Her performance-based practice is rooted in music and flirts with pop culture, gender stereotypes and nostalgia.
 Lapelytė’s works were presented at KIM? in Riga, London, Rupert in Vilnius (solo exhibition), gallery 1857 in Oslo, the Modern Art Museum in Malmo, MACBA in Barcelona, Serpentine and DRAF in London, Cartier Foundation in Paris, Tel Aviv Museum of Art and Kunsthalle Praha.
 Her upcoming shows include RIBOCA2 - Riga biennale, Glasgow international, Castello di Rivoli and Lilith Studios in Malmö.